vikrantmehta123/cp/DSA in C++.md

 ### XOR

 - The xor operation `x ^ y` produces a number that has one bits in positions where exactly one of x and y have one bits.
+- $a \oplus a = 0$.
+This implies: if an array has duplicate numbers, their xor will cancel out.
+Also used for sliding window.
+- $a \oplus 0 = a$

 ### NOT